DashboardHub/Blog/_posts/2015-06-21-great-open-source-tools-dashboardhub-use.md

 ---

-### Our Micro Services (main part of DashboardHub) and the things we use to build them
+### Our Micro Services and the things we use to build them

 The DashboardHub architecture is split into **micro services**, this allows for high flexibility and scalability.